sathyanaravind/Generative-AI-with-Large-Language-Models/Notes.md

 #### Pre-training and Scaling laws
 After deciding the scope of the LLM application the next step is to choose the the model.
 Here we can either use a
 1. Foudational model: pre-trained LLM     or
-2. Train our own model: custom LLm
+2. Train our own model: custom LLM

    In general, always a foundational model is used.
 There are many open-source and private model hubs available like the huggingface model hub.
-These hubs also contain model cards which include information about the models such as model details
-uses, bias, risk and limitations,
+These hubs also contain model cards which include information about the models such as model details, uses, (bias, risk and limitations), training details, evaluation
-training details
-evaluation

-#### Model architecture and pre-training objectives**
+#### Model architecture and pre-training objectives

   LLMs encode a deep statistical representation of language during pre-training on a vast amount of unstructured textual data.
 Pre-training requires a lot of compute and due to bias and bad quality of data often only 1-3 % of tokens are used.

 - Autoencoding models: encoder
     - pre-trained using **Masked Language Modeling(MLM)**
     - objective: reconstruct text("denoising")